microsoft/vscode-arduino/README.md

 ## Prerequisites
 Arduino IDE is required.
 Please install it from [here](https://www.arduino.cc/en/main/software#download).
+- The supported Arduino IDE versions are 1.6.x and later.
+- The Windows Store's version of Arduino IDE is not supported because of the sandbox environment of Windows app.

 ## Installation
 Open VS Code and press `F1` or `Ctrl + Shift + P` to open command palette, select **Install Extension** and type `vscode-arduino`.